 Best Backdrops for Newborn Photography

 When it comes to newborn photography backdrops there are hundreds of options.

 The four main categories that are most commonly used today:

 1. Wood Backdrops

 Much like the trend in interior design, reclaimed barnwood is by far the most popular look right now in wood backdrops.
 Some newborn photographers will use real wood and build themselves a DIY wood backdrop.
-Others will buy a backdrop with a wood pattern actually printed on it- and they look incredibly real!
+Here at our home studio, we backdrops with a wood pattern actually printed on it- and they look incredibly real!
 This type of backdrop is made of a rubber backed mat or a large piece of canvas, coated poly paper or stretchy fabric and a wood print is applied directly to the material.
 Further, wood backdrops will vary in terms of color, type of wood, board width and how rustic they look.
-Most newborn photographers will have a collection of wood backdrops that cover both white, medium and dark wood looks.
-Above all, we prefer Rozzi Rayne and Intution Background for our wood backdrops.
+Our collection of wood backdrops covers white, medium and dark wood looks.

 2. Solid Seamless Paper